lewie9021/appdriver/docs/api/device.md

 # Device

-The `device` object provides a way to interact within the application that's not directly linked to an element.
+The `device` object provides a way of performing interactions within the application that aren't directly linked with elements.

 ### Examples